MaastrichtU-IDS/d2s-project-template/input/README.md

-Contains all input data file to be converted to BioLink
+All data files to be converted to BioLink are download in this folder.